nickada4/Open-FB/README.md

 Tasks:
 *Create installation package to control one's profile and share.
 *Create Integrations with CloudStorage providers.
-*Create Transfer Protocol to communicate between different hosted profiles for viewing, commenting, chatting.
+*Create Transfer Protocol/API to communicate between different hosted profiles for viewing, commenting, chatting.
-*
+*Create MainSite and Registration Databse and credentials and storing UserVoting *Create REgistration of ThirdParties to allow Data sharing to ThirdParties.

 Problems to Solve: